molik05/exercise_08/README.md

  * Output:
    * sorted permutation of integers e.g. `1 2 3 4 5 6 7 8 9`

-**Hint:** Add marginal values to the permutation and the following steps are repeated in the loop:
+> **Hint:** Add marginal values to the permutation and the following steps are repeated in a loop:
- * find the start of the unsorted region,
+>  * find the start of the unsorted region,
- * mark ascending/descending parts,
+>  * mark ascending/descending parts,
- * find the smallest value that is marked as descending part,
+>  * find the smallest value that is marked as descending part,
- * reversal between the start of the unsorted region and the smallest value marked as descending part.
+>  * reversal between the start of the unsorted region and the smallest value marked as descending part.
+>

-The loop ends when the permutation is sorted.
-Watch out for collision situations i.e. no parts marked as descending or there is a single value marked as descending in front of the sorted part of the permutation.
+> The loop ends when the permutation is sorted.
+Watch out for collision situations i.e. no parts marked as descending
+> or there is a single value marked as descending in front of the sorted part of the permutation.

 <details>